 Capital Requirements.
 Under section 3 of the Depository Relief Act of 1993, financial institutions may seek relief from regulations governing leverage capital requirements if they are experiencing a temporary increase of assets due to the influx of insurance proceeds or government assistance funds.
-A financial institution may contact the FDIC's Atlanta Regional Office concerning the program.

 Reporting Requirements.
-FDIC-supervised institutions affected by the flooding should notify the Atlanta Regional Office if they expect a delay in filing their mid-year Reports of Income and Condition (Call Reports) or other reports.
+FDIC-supervised institutions affected by the flooding should notify the Dallas Regional Office if they expect a delay in filing their Reports of Income and Condition (Call Reports) or other reports.
 The FDIC will take into consideration any causes beyond the control of a reporting institution in considering how long a delay in filing can be accepted.

 Publishing Requirements.
 The FDIC understands that the flooding may affect compliance with publishing and other requirements for branch closings, relocations and temporary facilities under various laws and regulations.
-Banks that have flood-related difficulties complying with any publishing or other requirements should contact the FDIC Atlanta Office.

-Consumer laws.
+Consumer Laws.
 As regards consumer loans, Regulation Z provides consumers an option to waive or modify the three-day rescission period when a "bona fide personal financial emergency" exists.
 To exercise this option, the consumer must provide the lender with a statement describing the emergency in accordance with the regulation.

-For guidance on these and related matters, please contact the Atlanta Regional Office of the FDIC's Division of Supervision at (404) 525-0308.
+For guidance on these and related matters, please contact the Dallas Regional Office of the FDIC's Division of Supervision at (214) 220-3342.